namoklom/docullm-langchain/README.md

 |-----------------|-------------------|-----------------------------------------------|
 | Jason Emmanuel  | AI Engineer | [linkedin.com/in/jasoneml](https://www.linkedin.com/in/jasoneml/) |

-📄 **Docu LLM** is an interactive document question-answering tool that allows users to upload PDF files and ask questions based on their content.
-It combines powerful AI models with a simple interface, enabling users to quickly extract relevant information without manually searching through lengthy documents.
+📄 **Docu LLM** is an AI-powered document question-answering application that enables users to upload a PDF file and ask natural language questions about its content.
+Instead of manually scanning through long and complex documents, users can simply interact with the system to get contextually accurate answers drawn directly from the uploaded file.
+This makes it especially useful for tasks like reviewing academic papers, analyzing business reports, or understanding legal documents.

-The application uses IBM Watsonx Foundation Models for both language generation and semantic text embeddings.
-When a PDF is uploaded, the document is split into smaller text chunks, which are then converted into vector representations.
-These vectors are stored in a vector database to enable efficient retrieval of relevant information.
+At the core of the application is IBM Watsonx’s suite of foundation models.
+The language generation is powered by the Mixtral model hosted on Watsonx, which can generate high-quality responses based on retrieved context.
+For understanding and organizing the document, the system uses Watsonx’s embedding model to convert text chunks into numerical representations (embeddings), which are stored in a vector database for efficient semantic search.
+This allows the system to find and prioritize the most relevant portions of the document when answering a question.

-When a user submits a question, the system searches the most relevant chunks from the uploaded document and passes them to a language model to generate a context-aware answer.
-This retrieval-augmented generation (RAG) approach ensures that answers are grounded in the actual document content, improving both accuracy and relevance.
+The document is first processed using LangChain’s document loaders and split into smaller, overlapping text chunks for improved context retention.
+These chunks are embedded and indexed using the Chroma vector store.
+When a question is asked, the system uses a Retrieval-Augmented Generation (RAG) approach—retrieving relevant chunks and feeding them to the language model for answer generation.
+This architecture ensures that answers remain grounded in the actual document content while maintaining conversational fluency.

-Gradio is used to build the web-based interface, offering a smooth and user-friendly experience.
-With just a few clicks, users can upload a PDF, type a question, and receive an intelligent response.
-Docu LLM is ideal for students, researchers, and professionals who need quick insights from dense or technical documents.
+The user interface is built with Gradio, offering a clean and accessible web interface where users can upload a PDF, type in their questions, and receive answers in seconds.
+The application also includes custom styling for a modern, professional look.
+Docu LLM demonstrates how large language models, when combined with retrieval systems and user-friendly interfaces, can create powerful tools for information extraction, learning, and productivity.

 ---